cjan957/METEORITES/README.md

 ## What is this repository for? ##

+* This README is best viewed online to take advantage of the markdown formatting

 * This README includes instructions on how to set-up and get the prototype version of METEORITES running.

 * Version: Alpha

 ## How do I get set up? ##

 * System Requirements
 > In order to get METEORITES to run properly, please have the following installed on your system:
 > Latest Java JDK 8